stackblitz/bolt.new/README.md

 [![Bolt.new: AI-Powered Full-Stack Web Development in the Browser](./public/social_preview_index.jpg)](https://bolt.new)

+# Bolt.new Fork by Cole Medin

+This fork of bolt.new allows you to choose the LLM that you use for each prompt!
+Currently you can use OpenAI, Anthropic, Ollama, or Groq models - and it is easily extended to use any other model supported by the Vercel AI SDK!
+See instructions below for running this locally and extending to include more models.

 # Bolt.new: AI-Powered Full-Stack Web Development in the Browser

 Bolt.new is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
 If you're here to build your own AI-powered web dev agent using the Bolt open source codebase, [click here to get started!](./CONTRIBUTING.md)